 Below: 9 of the 10 stamens have fused filaments for most of their length.
 Anthers are deep yellow at pollen maturity.

 Below: 1st photo - Each flower is subtended by a small oval bract.
 2nd photo - The leaf stalk ends with a pair of grooved stipules.

 Below: 1st photo - The vines are usually a reddish-brown with tawny colored hair.
-Hair can be white and appressed to the stem also.
+Hair can be white and appressed to the stem also - this is a difference between varieties.
 2nd photo - The above ground flowers produce a garden pea-like pod that turns to brown at maturity.

 Below: 1st photo - The 3-part leaflet, note the longer stalk on the terminal leaflet.
 2nd photo The pods contain 1 to 4 (usually 3) bean-like flattened seeds.
 Pods have a hairy edge.

 Notes: Hog-peanut is indigenous to the original Garden area.
 Eloise Butler catalogued it on May 25, 1907.
 It was present at the time of Martha Crone's 1951 Garden census and probably was there when the upland was added to the Garden in 1944.
 Hog-peanut is found in North America from the Great Plains eastward to the coast.
 Within Minnesota it is widespread with only about 10 counties not reporting it - most of those in the South Central part of the state.
+The DNR county census report does not list the varieties separately.
 This is the only species of the genus Amphicarpaea found in Minnesota.